clauswilke/multiscales/README.md

 ## Examples

-Visualizing both the median house value and its uncertainty for Florida
-counties:
+Visualizing the lead/lag of Clinton vs. Trump in the 2016 presidential election jointly with the uncertainty of the lead/lag estimates.
+This visualization shows that for many states the outcome was difficult to predict.

 ``` r
 library(ggplot2)